britok30/react-apple-landing/README.md

 Authentication is handled by Firebase.
 Handles specific errors if user makes a mistake and/or isn't registered.
 Notifications (react-toast-notifications) will appear to indicate status of authentication

+## React Hooks

+I used React Hooks to manage all the state functionaities in the app.

-## Styling with SCSS
+## SCSS

 This app is completely styled with SCSS.
+BEM conventions were used.

 ## Git

 All code was submitted using git commands.

+## React-Reveal

+React Reveal was used for animations.

+## Axios

+Axios was used to retrieve dates from the api provided.

+## Note

+The app was not fully completed.

+That includes:

+- Macbook page
+- Watch Page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).